 Road Safety Programme of the Federal Government published in 2011 as well as the mid-term review are not only road maps for road safety activities in the years ahead.
 They also call on all

 clubs and associations, companies, schools, action groups and other groups as well as individuals involved in road safety activities to continue their commitment.
 It is only by joining forces that we will achieve more safety in road traffic.
-We are currently working on the Road Safety Programme for the next decade (2021 – 2030), which will probably be published in the spring of 2021.
+We are currently working on the Road Safety Programme for the next decade (2021 – 2030), which will be published soon.
 It is based on a common strategy of the Federal Government and the federal states, which aims at involving all stakeholders in road safety activities.

 Accident prevention in road traffic in a nutshell: the